All you need to know about Jens Risom: A Seat at the Table

 We often look back on the wartime arrival of European artists, architects and designers in the United States as a key juncture in the history of mid-century modernism.
 For Jens Risom, the event itself was less than spectacular.
 “I have to say that I was very alone,” author Vicky Lowry quotes the trail-blazing furniture designer as saying in her new design monograph, Jens Risom: A Seat at the Table.
 “There was nobody to receive me, and nobody to know I was coming.”

-The 23-year-old Danish-born design sensation soon saw to that.
-Enquiring at the newly founded Museum of Modern Art shortly after his arrival, he found work with the progessive interior decorator, Dan Cooper, and was soon making pieces for commissions from George Nelson, as well as rapidly making his name within US design circles, reshaping the look and feel of modern America for generations to come.
+In hindsight, the 23-year-old Danish-born designer needn't have worried.
+Enquiring at the newly founded Museum of Modern Art shortly after his arrival, he found work with the progessive interior decorator, Dan Cooper, and was soon constructing pieces for commissions from George Nelson, while also making his name within US design circles, reshaping the look and feel of modern America for generations to come.

 Jens Risom: A Seat at the Table, the first and only monograph on this innovative, influential designer, takes readers through Risom’s life and education in Copenhagen, and nascent freelance career in New York, through to his Knoll years, and up to his legacy and presence in the 21st century.